Sustainable energy: Wind power

 Wind has been an important driver of development over millennia, providing mechanical energy for industrial processes, water pumps, and sailing ships.
-Modern wind turbines are used to generate electricity and provided approximately 6% of global electricity in 2019.
+Modern wind turbines are used to generate electricity and provided well over 10% of global electricity in 2024.
 Electricity from onshore wind farms is often cheaper than existing coal plants and competitive with natural gas and nuclear.
 Wind turbines can also be placed offshore, where winds are steadier and stronger than on land, but construction and maintenance costs are higher.

 Onshore wind farms, often built in wild or rural areas, have a visual impact on the landscape.
 Hundreds of wind turbines are often grouped together create wind farms.
 Placing them in one location will lower cost of grid connect and location development.
 While collisions with wind turbines kill both bats and to a lesser extent birds, these impacts are lower than from other infrastructure such as windows and transmission lines.
 The noise and flickering light created by the turbines can cause annoyance and constrain construction near densely populated areas.
 Wind power, in contrast to nuclear and fossil fuel plants, does not consume water.
 Little energy is needed for wind turbine construction compared to the energy produced by the wind power plant itself.
 Turbine blades are not fully recyclable, and research into methods of manufacturing easier-to-recycle blades is ongoing.